open-sauced/docs/docs/contributing/introduction-to-contributing.md

 8. If you improve the existing code, please let us know in your PR description.
 9. Completing the PR form is required.
 Make sure to fill in the PR title, description, [link to an issue](https://help.github.com/en/github/writing-on-github/autolinked-references-and-urls), and all the necessary areas.

-   - The title is required to begin with "feat:" or "fix:"
+   - The title must begin with "feat:", "fix:", or anything related to your changes. <br /> **Tips**: You can follow your chosen option when [committing](#commits) your changes.

-   - Unsolicited code is welcomed, but an issue is required to announce your intentions. **_PRs without a linked issue will be marked invalid and closed_**.
+   - Unsolicited code is welcomed, but an issue is required to announce your intentions. <br /> **_PRs without a linked issue will be marked invalid and closed_**.

 > _**Note for maintainers**: All PRs need a label to assist automation.
 See [this guide](./triage-guide.md#adding-issue-and-pr-labels) to determine which labels to use._